smoort/CarND-Advanced-Lane-Lines/writeup_template.md

 Distorted and Undistorted images <img src="./camera_cal/calibration1.jpg" width="300"> <img src="./camera_cal/test_undist.jpg" width="300">

-### Pipeline (single images)
+### *Pipeline (single images)*

-#### 1. Provide an example of a distortion-corrected image.
+**1. Provide an example of a distortion-corrected image.**

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The code for this step is contained in the "Undistortion Correction" section (14th cell) of the IPython notebook.
+A sample image is read and undistorted using the coefficients calculated during camera caliberation.
-![alt text][image2]
+![alt text][image1]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.